Georghios Pikis

-Georghios Pikis (born 1939) is a Cypriot judge and a former member of the International Criminal Court.
+Georghios Pikis (born 22 January 1939 in Larnaca) is a Cypriot judge and a former member of the International Criminal Court.
 He was President of the Supreme Court of Cyprus from 1995 to 2004, and he has also served as an ad hoc judge of the European Court of Human Rights and as a member of the United Nations Committee against Torture.

 He was elected to the International Criminal Court in 2003 for a six-year term, and he was assigned to the Appeals Division.